-2.50.13 The Vice President shall have oversight of the University of Rhode Island Foundation and serve as an ex officio member of the Board of Directors. (see 3.50.10-3.50.21)
+2.50.13 The Vice President shall have oversight of the University of Rhode Island Research Foundation and serve as an ex officio member of the Board of Directors (see 3.50.10 - 3.50.21).
+Administrative Report September 2015

 2.60.10 The Vice President for Student Affairs shall be responsible for integrating within the academic goals of the University the broad range of programs and activities that constitute the life of the student outside the classroom and for assuring that each student has the opportunity for a fully integrated and absorbing educational experience, including the cultural, social, academic and recreational aspects.
 In addition, the Vice President shall be responsible for guiding and coordinating the fiscal management and programs of the student service auxiliary enterprises.
+The Vice President shall serve as a member of the President's Senior Leadership Team.

-2.60.11 The Vice President shall have administrative responsibility for the Memorial Union Advisory Council, the Student Health Advisory Council, the WRIU Advisory Committee, and the Student Rights and Responsibilities Committee (see 5.73.10-13).
-In carrying out these responsibilities, the Vice President shall be assisted by the following (2.61.10-2.72.10).
+2.60.11 The Vice President shall have administrative responsibility for the Memorial Union Advisory Council, the Student Health Advisory Council, the WRIU Advisory Committee, and the Student Rights and Responsibilities Committee (see 5.73.10 - 5.73.13).
+In carrying out these responsibilities, the Vice President shall be assisted by the following (2.61.10 - 2.73.10).
+Administrative Report September 2015